tembolo1284/ChallengeFiles_Part4_PaulLopez/README.md

 I have python version 3.7.10 and git version 2.33.0.windows.2 installed on a laptop running windows 10 pro.

-I launch jupyter lab from the gitbash terminal and then run the crypto_arbitrage noteback from the webpage that launches.
+I launch jupyter lab from the gitbash terminal and then run the risk_return_analysis noteback from the webpage that launches.